Homeowner Insurance Cost Guide

 - What’s the difference between mortgage insurance and homeowners insurance?

-Mortgage insurance and homeowners insurance are two different types of insurance products.
-Mortgage insurance protects only your lender in case you default on paying back your loan.
+These are two different types of products.
+Mortgage protects only your lender in case you default on paying back your loan.
 It’s generally required if you put down less than 20% of the home’s value when taking out a mortgage, and it goes away after you build up more than 20% equity in the home.
-Homeowners insurance protects both you and your lender.
+Homeowners protects both you and your lender.
 It covers the property inside a home, the structure of the dwelling, liability for the owner in certain situations, and, depending on the policy, potentially other structures on the property, too.

 - If my home is destroyed in a flood, am I covered?
 What about an earthquake?